Kayaking the Great Bear Rainforest

 THE PADDLING

-We will traverse both the relatively open waters of Hakai Passage, Kildidt Sound as well as the more protected islands of the and islets in one of the most stunning seascapes around.
-This area has been featured in many documentaries and publications and is part of one of the largest protected areas on the coast because of it’s stunning beauty.
+We will traverse both the relatively open waters of Hakai Passage, Kildidt Sound as well as the more protected islands of the islets in one of the most stunning seascapes around.
+This area has been featured in many documentaries and publications and is part of one of the largest protected areas on the coast because of its stunning beauty.

 WHAT’S INCLUDED?